Collaboration for Good: An Inclusive AI Lab PhD Led Event

 09:30-10:00: Walk in and registration

-10:00-10:15: Welcome note: Prof. Payal Arora, Professor of Inclusive AI Cultures and Inclusive AI Lab Director
+10:00-10:15: Welcome note: Prof. Payal Arora, Professor of Inclusive AI Cultures and Inclusive AI Lab Founder

 10:15-11:15: Plenary Panel: Beyond the Ivory Tower: How to be Architects of Public Impact